dollabs/pamela/doc/Developer-notes.md

 API documentation for [usage](http://lispmachine/pamela/code/doc/pamela.core.html#var-usage).

 *NOTE:* as the `pamela` script running in development mode must invoke both `lein` and start the PAMELA program the startup time is very slow.

+### Acknowledgement and Disclaimer:
+This material is based upon work supported by the Army Contracting and DARPA under contract No. W911NF-15-C-0005.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do necessarily reflect the views of the Army Contracting Command and DARPA.